 How to tell a client you lost their photos.
 First, communicate with the client about the issue.
 Set up a meeting, preferably face-to-face, with the client and explain how you lost their photos.
 Next, present a solution to the client, follow up, and obtain final feedback from the client.

-If you have lost a client’s photos, choose a suitable communication media to communicate the problem.
-Remain professional at all times and put things into place to not only learn from the experience, but make sure the chances of it happening again are slim.
+If you have lost a client’s photos, choose a suitable communication medium to communicate the problem.
+Remain professional at all times and put things into place to not only learn from the experience but make sure the chances of it happening again are slim.

 Steps to Take When You Lose a Client’s Photos

 Very few things can make a client unhappy more than losing their photos.
 Unfortunately, some professional photographers have lost their clients’ pictures at least once in their careers.

 Losing a client’s photos can be an emotional issue for both parties.
 It taints the reputation of the photographer and their reliability as a professional.

 Ultimately, it is in the photographer’s interest to resolve the issue quickly and effectively.
 The goal should be to transform an unhappy client into a happy and loyal one.

 Losing a client’s photos present an opportunity for you to display your customer service skills.
 Be sure to take the following steps to navigate this problem.

 The first thing to do when you lose a client’s photos is to inform the client.
 Be sure to choose a suitable communication method.